Trevo525/ASF-Sticker-Claim-Plugin/README.md

 ## Compilation
 You should be able to compile this with:
-`dotnet build ASFSteamScreamFest2023` *debug build* or
+`dotnet build ASFStickerClaimPlugin` *debug build* or
-`dotnet publish ASFSteamScreamFest2023 -c "Release" -o "out"`
+`dotnet publish ASFStickerClaimPlugin -c "Release" -o "out"`

 ## Ideas
 * Add a date field so it doesn't ping when the event is over.